tamagui/tamagui/README.md

             loader: require.resolve('@snackui/static/loader'),
             options: {
               // use this to add files to be statically evaluated
+              // full path or partial path supported
+              // always use the ".js" extension (so colors.ts => colors.js)
               // default:
               evaluateImportsWhitelist: ['constants.js', 'colors.js'],
               // exclude files from processing